betadots/puppet-dev-tools/README.md

    - run a single rake task like so: `docker run --rm -v $(pwd):/repo ghcr.io/betadots/puppet-dev-tools:latest rake -f /Rakefile lint`
    - run multiple rake tasks sequentially like so: `docker run --rm -v $(pwd):/repo ghcr.io/betadots/puppet-dev-tools:latest rake -f /Rakefile lint syntax yamllint`

+4. Puppet - `puppet`
+   - remove the GEM_HOME environment variable `unset GEM_HOME`
+   - now you can use the puppet-agent installed puppet: `/opt/puppetlabs/puppet/bin/puppet --version`

 ### A note on Onceover usage

 If your control repository contains a Gemfile you will likely want to modify the commands listed above to something like this: